danpeirce/xpress-pic18f46k42/README.md

 ![](images/time-stamp.png)

-The default state of this branch echos characters typed in the PuTTY terminal in addition to sending printable characters to the LCD.
+The default state **echo** of this branch echos characters typed in the PuTTY terminal in addition to sending printable characters to the LCD.

 -   A ‘\\r’ causes the LCD to switch lines and return to col 0.
 -   A ‘\\t’ clears the LCD.